Medically Fragile Foster Care

 - Are enrolled in or are eligible for medical assistance.

-The goal of the program is to allow children and youths with special medical or physical needs to transition from an institutional placement to a home environment—or to prevent institutional placement altogether!
+The goal of the medically fragile foster care program is to allow children and youths with special medical or physical needs to transition from an institutional placement to a home environment—or to prevent institutional placement altogether!

 A special need for special families

-Foster families for children identified as medically fragile are not required to have medical backgrounds.
+Foster families for medically fragile children are not required to have medical backgrounds.
 We provide specialized support and education to help them succeed.

 Our staff members are responsible for arranging medical care, planning, and training, as well as case management activities based on each child’s medical treatment or permanency plan.
 Examples of these services include medical management, nutrition, hygiene and personal care, and developmental education.